 There are so many different ways to make vegan burgers nowadays.
-While a classic veggie burger is always a good idea, there area also an abundance of other options like rice and bean, mushroom, and quinoa burgers.
+While a classic veggie burger is always a good idea, there is also an abundance of other options like rice and bean, mushroom, and quinoa burgers.
 Plus, you can use plant-based meat substitutes like seitan to make especially meaty burgers.
-The options are limitless when if comes to making a delicious vegan burger!
+The options are limitless when it comes to making a delicious vegan burger!
 Whip up one of these delicious vegan burgers and serve it with fries for a fun and tasty meal!

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help you get healthy!